sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 Huffy

-Although primarily known for low-end department store bikes, Huffy sold Raleigh-built bikes under their own name in the 1960s.
+Although primarily known for low-end department store bikes, Huffy sold Raleigh-built bikes under its own name in the 1960s.
 Huffy was also the first U.S. importer of Moulton bicycles.

 New Hudson